Sharly-Chess/sharly-chess.github.io/docs/screens/index.en.md

 If you'd like to access _Sharly Chess_ from other devices on the network, open a browser on that device and enter the **LAN/WAN URL**.

-To find the LAN/WAN URL, visit the home page of _Sharly Chess_ on your machine.
+To find the LAN/WAN URL, goto the home page at `http://127.0.0.1` on your machine.

 {: .note }
 > :information_source: The _admin_ interface is only accessible via the **local URL**.